avli/avli.github.io/content/real-world-problem-for-theoretical-science.md

 it as a blog post.

-Those who have had a mathematical optimization course and have some insights into optimization algorithms, probably, have a hunch why I picked up “exploration and exploitation” as the answer.
+Those who have had a mathematical optimization course and have some insights into optimization algorithms, probably, have a hunch why I picked “exploration and exploitation” as the answer.
 Anyway, let me explain my idea in more detail.